BB 12: Somi Clarifies That Deepak & Romil Are Just Friends; Says Dipika Is Not Fake But Cunning!

 Dipika Is Not Fake But Cunning Sometimes

 Many feel Dipika Kakar is fake in the house.
-But, Somi clarified that Dipika is not fake, but she is cunning sometimes.
+But Somi clarified that Dipika is not fake, but she is cunning sometimes.
 Somi said, "We all felt at one point of time that Dipika Kakar is fake.
 As she was a completely different person when she used to talk to us or be with us.
 She was polite and helping."

 Somi Adds…